epfl-ada/ada-2024-project-padawans/README.md

 # Abstract (150 words)
 Movie recommendation algorithms often use users' viewing histories to suggest similar content through a method known as Content-Based Filtering.
-Similarity can be defined in many ways, such as shared directors or box-office earnings.
+Similarity can be defined in many ways, such as genres, shared directors or box-office earnings.
 This project focuses on using movie synopses to assess similarity, employing Latent Dirichlet Allocation (LDA) for unsupervised clustering.
 LDA is utilized to uncover hidden themes within movie synopses that extend beyond conventional genres, revealing deeper patterns in movie content.
 By analyzing these newly discovered themes, we aim to identify unique connections between films, enabling enhanced and diversified movie recommendations.

 # Research questions